 Purchases of inventoriable items in other funds are recorded as expenditures at the time of purchase, and are considered immaterial in amount.

-A portion of fund balance has been classified as nonspendable to indicate that prepaids do not constitute available spendable resources.
+A portion of fund balance has been classified as nonspendable to indicate that inventory does not constitute an available spendable resource.

 L. Capital Assets